Manasquan HVAC Repair Affects Energy Efficiency

 Use Appliances Smarter

 First, unplug anything that is not in use.
 Cords and power blocks consume energy anytime they are plugged in whether there is something being used or not.
 Unplug it.
 Secondly, if you have the option, be smart about your appliance placement.
 For example, don’t place your fridge next to your stove because it will force your refrigerator to work harder to keep your food cold.
 Lastly, and again, if and when you have the option, choose Energy Star rated appliances.
-These machines have been evaluated by the U.S. EPA and Department of Energy and have been rated the most efficient machines on the market.
+The EPA and Department of Energy evaluate these machines and rate them as the most efficient machines on the market.

 When it comes to their use, there are also steps you can take that help to keep energy use to a minimum.
 For example, for ultimate energy efficiency, wash all your laundry in the coldest water possible.
 Also, save your laundry until you have full loads.
 Washing multiple small loads consumes much more energy than 1 full load.